Avoiding Common Winter Injuries

 • Wrist guards can lessen the impact of a fall.
 Same with good ankle support.

-• Be sure children have the proper adult supervision.
+• Ensure children have the proper adult supervision and stay away from roadways when sledding.

 Common Types of Winter Injuries